Marriage is hard.

 And yet, that same tiny boy is our second strongest bond after Christ—flesh of our flesh, blood running thick with both our genes.
-He is determined and impatient like me, easy-going and cautious like Brett.
+He is determined like me, but cautious like Brett.
 He has my eye shape and Brett’s eye color, and every time I look at him, I see both of us.
 Every thing he does, every new habit he develops, every response he offers to a situation, I see both of us.
 He is, quite literally, a physical representation of the love between Brett and myself.

 Since the day he was born, Everett has been wrecking our marriage and making it whole—breaking us apart and putting us back together like play-doh.